All Episodes

 It's genuine grassroots.

-But they're so upset and they're so alarmed and they're so concerned.
+It consists of people who've never prior been active in politics, but they're so upset and they're so alarmed and they're so concerned.

-Do You ever stop to think of this?
+Do you ever stop to think of this?

-Intellectually, you and I know that the Democrat Party and the mainstream media hate John Boehner.
+Intellectually, you and I know that the Democrat Party and the mainstream media hate John Boehner just as though they would hate any Republican leader.

 They hated Reagan.